 What does all of this have to do with literacy?

 Well, as we all know, children’s backgrounds can impact the way they learn and their background knowledge.
 By acknowledging those differences, we can start to encourage every child to share their knowledge and make them feel like they matter.
 Their families matter, their cultures matter, and all of the things they do without even thinking, daily, can be surprising to another child.

 The sociocultural approach to literacy practically means introducing books with characters from different cultures, races, unusual families, habitats, and all kinds of personalities.
 By identifying with a character from a book, my children are drawn to literature naturally, and I noticed that a lot of them developed intrinsic motivation when it comes to reading.

 Also, one size does not fit all is my main motto while doing storytelling with young learners.
 Multiculturalism and the differentiation in materials and activities is the key to motivating young learners to read.

 Last year I started building my foreign languages library, and so far, I have books from Sweden, Greece, Germany, Serbia, and the UK.
 I am working on expanding it and including books from many countries because I believe that storytelling with picture books is so powerful that the language barrier does not matter at all.

 I have built an interactive online library in Genial.ly, where I added all my books.
-I usually allow the children to select the book we will cover next time, and they are always eager to learn.
+The children to select the book we will cover next time, and they are always eager to learn.
 Explore my interactive library below.

-Teaching reading with technology can be really fruitful, but the aspects we should focus on more are the use of tools and the activities, not so much on the materials itself.
+Teaching reading with technology can be really fruitful, but the aspects we should focus on more are the use of tools and the activities, not so much on the materials themselves.
 Also, using technologies in reading activities is usually more suited for learners aged 10+, which means it works more effectively with more advanced young learners and teenagers.